-You should choose your pharmacy with the same care you take in choosing a physician.
+You should choose your pharmacy with the same care you take in choosing a doctor.
 Although it's not uncommon to see more than one doctor, it's best to use only one pharmacy so all medication records are at one location.
 On your first visit to the pharmacy, take a few moments to answer questions regarding your medical history.
 A complete and accurate medication record will alert the pharmacist to any drug allergies, any conditions that may have an effect on the drugs you take, and any adverse effects you experienced from drugs in the past.
 This will also enable the pharmacist to detect any harmful drug interactions, and to avoid duplicate orders.

 You should be able to answer the following questions before taking any new medication.
 Although each medication comes with instructions, your pharmacist should be available to answer any or all of the following questions in more depth and in language that is easier to understand.

 You need to know how often to take your medication, if the medication is best taken on an empty stomach or with food, and if you should take it at the same time each day.

 Your prescription order indicates the length of time you should take the medication and whether refills are available.
 Skipping doses or stopping medication to save money or because you "feel better," can result in health problems requiring more expensive treatment in the future.

 If you always use the same pharmacy, the pharmacist will be able to detect any potential problems.

 Certain foods or alcohol may also interact with your medications.
 Some drugs can cause drowsiness and may affect activities such as driving.